On the nodal structures of random fields -- a decade of results: Introduction

 \section{Introduction}

 In $2011$ I published the survey ~\cite{W Dartmouth} of results pertaining to the distribution of local functionals of some Gaussian ensembles of random fields, a subject that, in hindsight, was only in its early stage.
-Some $10$ years later, one has, what I believe, a complete understanding of the said subject, and it seems like a good time for another survey, if not a summary, of this research direction, to be written.
-While this manuscript does not mean to contain an exhaustive list of papers on the subject, and some papers are still being written, it aims to describe the transformative or principal results that shaped the field, and sketch the main techniques of proofs, and, on the way, correct a significant number of mis-attributions made by several authors, at least, from the point of view of the author of this survey.
-We will sketch the essence of the arguments behind the proofs of selected results, and emphasize the subtleties of the problems, and, in addition, we will also take this opportunity to announce a few unpublished results, whose proofs are easily established by what are nowadays standard techniques in the field.
+Some $10$ years later, one has, what I believe, a complete understanding of the said subject, and it seems like a good time for another survey of this research direction, to be written.
+While this manuscript does not mean to contain an exhaustive list of papers on the subject, it aims to describe the transformative or principal results that shaped the field, and outline the main techniques of proofs.
+We will outline the essence of the arguments behind the proofs of selected results, and emphasize the subtleties of the problems.